 Also, as you get older, most men convert more testosterone to a hormone called “Dihydrotestosterone”, also known as DHT

-This is the hormone that causes hair loss, body hair growth in all the wrong places and also, prostate cancer.
+This is the hormone that causes hair loss, body hair growth in all the wrong places and also, and prostate problems

 Finally, with the extra stress in our modern lives, you have higher levels of adrenal stress hormones, such as Cortisol.